Equally Valued. Equally Qualified. Equally Served.

 - Women veterans are more likely than male veterans to be in the labor force

 Women veterans, who make up 10% of veterans and less than 2% of women, have traditionally been underrepresented in research.

 Findings pertaining to women veterans and labor topics can be scarce and difficult to locate.

 At DOL VETS, women veterans are served equitably to male veterans in everything that we do.
 In fact, in 2019 15% of the veterans served through the Jobs for Veterans State Grants (JVSG) program were women, and 16% of the veterans who retained employment six months after JVSG services were women!
 (In 2019, only 12% of veterans in the workforce were women).

-Free employment services are available at American Job Centers nationwide, and they are effective for women veterans.
-In fact, one study showed that women veterans who used them experienced less of a wage gap than women nonveterans using comparable services.
-Veterans receive priority of service, and veterans with significant barriers to employment may receive more intensive case management, so be sure to tell them you are a veteran!
+One study(pdf) even showed that women veterans using these services experienced less of a gender wage gap than women nonveterans using comparable services.
+Veterans receive priority of service for all DOL funded employment programs, and veterans with significant barriers to employment may receive more intensive case management.

 - National Association of State Women Veteran Coordinators